The practice of architecture is changing!

 The information available to us is deafening.

-I hold a Bachelor of Architecture from the Southern California Institute of Architecture (Sci-Arc) and an MSc in Architecture and Computation from the Bartlett School of Architecture - University College London.
+I hold a Bachelor of Architecture from the Southern California Institute of Architecture (Sci-Arc) and an MSc in Architecture and Computation from the - University College London.

-During my education at both Sci-Arc and the Bartlett, I have produced speculative body of work and have been active in engaging the many installation and outreach programs, the Central Hub, for the Opera "Hopscotch"; a participant in the teaching programs such as the Pop Arch workshop at Inner-City Arts Los Angeles; Augmented Timber Construction at Tong-Ji University in Shanghai; and a participant in the 15th Venice Biennale as part of SANAA’s project for redeveloping Inujima.
+I have participated in many installation and outreach programs during my education, including the Central Hub for the Opera "Hopscotch"; a participant in the teaching programs such as the Pop Arch workshop at Inner-City Arts Los Angeles; Augmented Timber Construction at Tong-Ji University in Shanghai; and a participant in the 15th Venice Biennale as part of Kazuyo Sejima's project for redeveloping Inujima.